How to floss your teeth

 IS IT BETTER TO BRUSH FIRST OR FLOSS FIRST?

 It doesn’t matter whether you floss or brush first.
 What is more important is that you use the proper flossing technique and that you do them both regularly.
 Doing so will contribute towards good oral health.
-Be sure to supplement your oral care with visits to the dentist twice a year.
+Be sure to supplement your oral care with visits to the surgeon twice a year.
 They will remove any buildup of plaque that you may have missed.